semaphore-protocol/website/versioned_docs/version-V2/guides/groups.md

 -->

 Semaphore [groups](/docs/glossary/#semaphore-group) contain [identity commitments](/docs/glossary/#identity-commitment) of group members.
-A group may represent a poll, ballot question, or organizations
+Example uses of groups include the following:

+- Poll question that attendees join to rate an event.
+- Ballot that members join to vote on a proposal.
+- Whistleblowers who are verified employees of an organization.

-Groups may be on-chain or off-chain.
+A group can be on-chain or off-chain.

 - [Create an on-chain group](#create-an-on-chain-group)